julepka/leleka/README.md

 --------------------------- | --------------------- | ------------------ | ------ | ------------ | ------
 Payment                     | buyer-russia@mail.com | Makarova Anna      | 200    | RUB          | 182.2

 Conditions of step 1 return true.
-So we add index [1] to flag list.
+So, we add index [1] to flag list.
 We set `NETMAIN = "flag"` and add transaction to result list.
 So our result list is:

 TYPE                        | EMAIL                 | NAME               | AMT    | CURRENCYCODE | NETAMT | NETMAIN
 --------------------------- | --------------------- | ------------------ | ------ | ------------ | ------ | -------